 How Pallet Rack Frame Capacity Works

-Unlike the pallet rack beam capacity, the pallet rack uprights’ weight value can support is adjustable.
-This flexibility allows you to store heavier loads at the bottom of the racking systems and lighter loads toward the top, reducing the risk of toppling, improves overall safety, and gives you control over the pallet rack’s total storage capacity.
+Unlike the selective pallet rack’s fixed beam capacity, the weight supported by the uprights weight value is adjustable.
+This flexibility allows you to store heavier loads at the bottom of the racking systems and lighter loads toward the top.
+This reduces the risk of toppling, improves overall safety, and gives you control over the pallet rack’s total storage capacity.

-There are two critical factors to consider when calculating the frame load capacity: the pallet’s dimensions and the combined weight of the pallet and product.
+There are two critical factors to consider when calculating the pallet racking’s load capacity: the pallet’s dimensions and the combined weight of the pallet and product.

 Finding Beam Length

 The beam length correlates to the pallet dimensions.
-Wider pallets require broader beams, as you need to provide at least a foot of clearance to minimize damage to the goods and allow for picking equipment to access the pallet.
+Wider pallets require broader beams because you need to provide at least a foot of clearance to minimize damage to the goods and allow picking equipment to access the pallet.

 Beam length calculations are calculated per pair of pallets.
-If you have a 40” wide pallet, you multiply the width by two, then add 12”, giving you 90” total beam length of 92”, one of the most common pallet rack beam sizes.
+For example, if you have a 40” wide pallet, you multiply the width by two, then add 12”, giving you a total beam length of 92”, one of the most common pallet rack beam sizes.
 The extra length also ensures that you comply with fire and safety codes.

-This calculation allows you to estimate how many total beam levels are needed to accommodate your inventory, consequently affecting the pallet rack frame capacity.
+This calculation estimates how many total beam levels are needed to accommodate your inventory, consequently affecting the pallet rack frame capacity.

 Assessing Rack Height

-The distance between the beams also affects the total pallet rack capacity.
-The load weight exerts more torque on the frame over a greater distance, so the higher the vertical beam spacing, the lower the weight capacity will be.
+The distance between the beams also affects the total pallet racking weight capacity.
+The load weight exerts more torque on the frame over a greater distance, so the higher the vertical beam spacing, the lower the weight capacity.